CAS Undergraduate Research Fellowship

 Get Paid to do Research

 Fellowships will start in the fall semester.
-You will get paid $15/hour, and be allotted 10 hours per week over a 15-week semester to complete your unique project.
+You will get paid for your work, and be allotted 10 hours per week over a 15-week semester to complete your unique project.

 Present Your Work